Final Paper Assignment

 Will you read my draft?

-Unfortunately I cannot commit to reading drafts, but please ask specific questions or talk through any issues with me at office hours, in class, after class, or email me.
+Unfortunately I cannot commit to reading drafts.
+Instead, please see all my prior feedback, ask specific questions, or talk through any issues with me at office hours, in class, after class, or email me.

 More on that in my Frequently Asked Questions (FAQ) article.